-With a twenty-five-year practice in spoken word, she has performed at literary festivals in over a dozen countries and released four studio albums and six videopoems including the award-winning Almost Forgot my Bones.
+With a twenty-five-year practice in oral poetry, she has performed in over a dozen countries and self-produced four studio albums of poetry and music: ZENSHIP (2016), Language for Gods (2012), the memorists (2008) and Invisible World (2004).
+She has directed six short films and featured in the award-winning Almost Forgot my Bones (2004).
 In 2013, she was Poet of Honour at the Canadian Festival of Spoken Word and received the Golden Beret Award for her contribution to the genre.
-She is director of the Banff Centre Spoken Word program and president of The Quebec Writers’ Federation.
-As MOTHER TONGUE MEDIA she produces interarts projects including ANU, Sema Space and the upcoming 2023 Afrofuturist concert film CYANO SUN SUITE.
-Born and based in Tiohtià:ke/Montréal, unceded Kanien’kehá:ka Territory, she moonlights as a whirling dervish.
+She is director of the Banff Centre Spoken Word program, president of The Quebec Writers’ Federation and member of the avant-jazz band FYEAR.

 As Mother Tongue Media, she produces interarts projects such as ANU (2010-2015), Sema Space (est. 2014) and the upcoming Afrofuturist concert film CYANO SUN SUITE.
 Born and based in Tiohtià:ke/Montréal, unceded Kanien’kehá:ka territory, she moonlights as a whirling dervish.